Wiz-2/QuizAI/README.md

     "market_dynamics": "Paytm highlighted the increasing adoption of DLG models in the lending market, driven by regulatory and market practices.
 This model, while not preferred by all lending partners, has positively impacted the company's ability to secure increased capital for loan disbursement.
 The company sees a significant opportunity to expand its personal loan distribution business by adding new lending partners and increasing penetration in the market, particularly in tier 2 and 3 cities.", "regulatory_or_policy_changes": "Paytm is awaiting regulatory approvals from NPCI to onboard new customers for its UPI platform.
 The company is also awaiting clarity from the RBI on its payments bank operations.
 The company is in compliance with all relevant regulatory requirements for its lending business, particularly concerning DLG models and their impact on credit loss coverage."
 }
-Errors:
-400 Bad Request if required data is missing.
+*Errors:400 Bad Request if required data is missing.
 500 Internal Server Error if summary generation fails.

 4. POST '/earnings_transcript_summary'
 Description: Accepts a JSON payload containing company_name and transcript_text, generates summaries, and returns them as JSON.